Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fft-ifft-aie-only.rst

    |                        |                |                 |                                  |
    +------------------------+----------------+-----------------+----------------------------------+

 Distortion caused by saturation will be possible for certain configurations of the FFT.
 For instance, with ``TT_DATA=cint32``, it is possible for the sample values within the FFT to grow beyond the range of int32 values due to bit growth in the FFT algorithm.
 Saturation is applied at each stage (rank).
 In the final stage when ``TP_SHIFT`` is applied, saturation is also applied according to ``TP_SAT``.
 Similarly, if the FFT is configured for ``TT_DATA=cint16``, but insufficient scaling (TP_SHIFT) is applied, then sample values can exceed the range of int16 and so these too will be saturated in the final stage.
-For ``TT_DATA=cfloat``, the FFT performs no scaling, nor saturation.
+For ``TT_DATA=cfloat`` or ``TT_DATA=cbfloat16``, the FFT performs no scaling, nor saturation.
 Any saturation effects will be due to the atomic float operations returning positive infinity, negative infinity, or NaN.

 Cascade Feature
 ---------------